opHASnoNAME/docker-swarm-vagrant/README.md

-# docker-swarm-vagrant
+# Docker Swarm Vagrant

-Vagrantfile to setup Docker Swarm with 1 Manager, 2 Workers on Ubuntu 17.10
+Vagrantfile to setup a Docker Swarm with 1 Manager and 2 Worker nodes.